Workable/orka/docs/configuration.md

 - actual env variable

 Every value you have in config/config.js will be overwritten by values in config/env/{NODE_ENV}.js.
-If you are in development (by default) .env is also loaded into memory and overwrites any value.
+If you are in development .env is also loaded into memory and overwrites any value.
 The most important precedence have actual environment variables.

-EG:
+Priority with examples:

 `NODE_ENV=PRODUCTION QUEUE_PREFETCH=1 node app.js`